Aging & Health A to Z

 Osteonecrosis of the Jaw

-Osteonecrosis refers to the death of bone tissue.
+Osteonecrosis is when bone tissue dies.
 It may occur suddenly with no warning, or after dental or oral surgery.
 The dead bone becomes exposed as the mucus membranes that normally cover it fall away.
-Long-term infection may also occur and can persist for years in severe cases.
+In severe cases, long-term infection may also occur and can last for years.

-Most cases of osteonecrosis of the jaw occur in people who are taking very high doses of zoledronic acid or pamidronate for treatment of various cancers.
-This condition is not common in people taking normal lower doses of these drugs to treat osteoporosis.
+Most cases of osteonecrosis of the jaw occur in people who are taking very high doses of the medications zoledronic acid or pamidronate, for treatment of various cancers.
+This condition is not common in people who take normal lower doses of these drugs to treat osteoporosis.

 Certain unusual fractures of the thigh bone (femur) have been reported during bisphosphonate therapy for osteoporosis, although it is extremely rare.
-Long-term bisphosphonate therapy may suppress bone rebuilding and make bones more fragile.
+Long-term bisphosphonate therapy may make it more difficult for bones to rebuild and make bones more fragile.
 But recent large studies have not found definite proof to support the idea that the risk of femur fractures increases with bisphosphonates.
 The evidence is unclear, and researchers are continuing to gather information.

 Restrictive Lung Disease

-Restrictive lung disease can mean that not enough oxygen is in your blood, and also affect the health of your lung tissue.
-Treatment involves a mix of approaches that addresses the causes of the ribcage compression, such as:
+Restrictive lung disease can mean that not enough oxygen is in your blood.
+It can also affect the health of your lung tissue.
+Healthcare professionals can use many different treatments.
+The choice of treatments depends on the causes of the ribcage compression.
+These treatments can include:

 - exercises to improve posture and strengthen muscles